Fibrominn

 However, the cost of generating energy from the unique supply of biomass became increasingly costly compared to other renewable sources.
 In 2017, Xcel Energy successfully lobbied state lawmakers to allow it to buy the plant in order to decommission it because the high cost of operations were being forced onto ratepayers.

-In 2018 Xcel paid $24.5-million to the plant's owners and was expected to pay the city of Benson as much as $20-million over a period of years to make up for the city's loss of expected revenue once the plant closed.

-In 2018, there was an effort by Brightmark Energy of San Francisco to purchase the plant and covert it for use in generating renewable natural gas from turkey litter and other biomass, however after 18-months the project never materialized and the effort failed.

 Xcel noted in regulatory filings that the plant's closure would eventually save ratepayers hundreds of millions of dollars over roughly 10 years.

+In 2018, Xcel paid $24.5 million to the plant's owners and was expected to pay the city of Benson as much as $20 million over a period of years to make up for the city's loss of expected revenue once the plant closed.
+The same year, there was an effort by Brightmark Energy of San Francisco to purchase the plant and convert it for use in generating renewable natural gas from turkey litter and other biomass; however, after 18 months, the project never materialized and the effort failed.
 The plant was demolished in August 2019.